AvatarMAV: Fast 3D Head Avatar Reconstruction Using Motion-Aware Neural Voxels: Experiments

-Next, we compare ManVatar with these three state-of-the-art methods on facial reenactment task.
-Given a source video, we obtain the corresponding camera pose and expression coefficients by template fitting, and use them to animate the pre-trained avatars.
+Next, we compare AvatarMAV with these three state-of-the-art methods on cross-identity reenactment task.
 Qualitative results are shown in Fig.~\ref{fig:facial_reenactment}.
 In cases where the expression from the source video is out of the distribution in the training data, NeRFace might produce floating artifacts.
-Benefiting from our decoupling of the dynamic and the static elements, ManVatar maintains better stability.
+Benefiting from our decoupling of the dynamic and the static elements, AvatarMAV maintains better stability.